tobiasandraschko/tobiasandraschko/README.md

 - 👋 Hi, I’m Toby
 - 👀 I’m interested in ...
-Web Development, Machine Learning, Business Process Automation
 - 🌱 I’m currently learning ...
-Next.js, Nuxt.js, Firebase
-- 💞️ I’m looking to collaborate on ... nothing at the moment
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -> https://www.linkedin.com/in/tobias-andraschko/

 <!---